Category: Radiology & Diagnostics

 How Radiologists Can Improve Value-Based Metrics

-Radiologists can begin to make the shift towards showing radiology imaging value by implementing the following steps:
+Radiologists can begin to make the shift towards showing radiology practice valuation by implementing the following steps:

 1. 1.
 Commit to continuous learning.
 Colleagues and other facilities and practices can be a rich resource of information if they have found better ways to work more efficiently and cost-effectively.
 Be willing to reciprocate and share your knowledge with others.